vivaansinghvi07/soccer-database-project/README.md

   - league_id - relates to league_id in LEAGUE table
   - season_id - relates to season_id in LEAGUEHISTORY table

-**Team Stat** - this table keeps track of the team's performance during a season, as a somewhat branch of the TEAMSTANDING table
+**Team Standing Stat** - this table keeps track of the team's performance during a season, as a somewhat branch of the TEAMSTANDINGSTAT table
   - stat_id
   - standing_id - relates to standing_id in TEAM STANDING table
   - games_played